Mohamadou Sumareh

-Mohamadou Sumareh (born 20 September 1994) is a professional footballer who plays as a winger for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Mohamadou Sumareh (born 20 September 1994) is a professional footballer who plays as a winger for V.League 1 club The Cong–Viettel and the Malaysia national team.

 Sumareh began his professional career with Terengganu in January 2012 before moving to PDRM F.C. in December 2012.
 In December 2015, he joined Perlis, where he made 19 league appearances and scored five goals.
 Following a brief tenure at Perlis, he signed with Pahang in December 2016, where he made 98 league appearances and scored 17 goals over five years.
 In February 2021, Sumareh joined Johor Darul Ta'zim.
 He has been recognized once as the Malaysian Midfielder of the Year.

 Born in The Gambia, Sumareh became a Malaysian citizen through naturalization in 2018 and has represented the Malaysia national team since.
 During his time at Pahang, he was nicknamed "Keliboy" by fans.

 In the 2019 season, his performances earned him the Malaysia Football League 'Best Midfielder Award'.